stackitcloud/stackit-cli/docs/stackit_organization_list.md

   Lists organizations for your user
   $ stackit organization list

-  Lists organizations for the user with the email foo@bar
-  $ stackit organization list --member foo@bar

   Lists the first 10 organizations
   $ stackit organization list --limit 10
 ```